Mays3200/Spring2018-Project5-grp1/README.md

 	+ Li, Xinrou(Presenter) xl2685@columbia.edu
 	+ Tao, Wesley wt2271@columbia.edu

-**Our main file can be found [here](doc/main_file.pdf), and our website is [here](http://statisticspower.ml/).**
+**Our main file can be found [here](doc/main.html), and our website is [here](http://keran.pythonanywhere.com).**

-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: This is our final Applied Data Science project.
+We fetched data from Twitter's API by Python with the key word, "Trade War", and built a website for it.
+We cleaned and organized original data, and saved as csv.
+First, we explored the data to find the opinions leaders based on the re-twitter counts.
+Secondly, we did some sentiment analysis by using Vader Machine Learning Model.
+Then, we visulized the proportions of positive, neutral, and negative attitudes with the corresponding timeline.
+Thirdly, we built a LDA Model for searching what topics are related to the positive opinions and negative opinions.
+Finally, we provided business insight about the relation between the Dow Jones Industrial Average and the positive attitude change.

 + **Contribution statement**:
     + Cao, Xinlei:Text data cleaning and preprocessing; Construct the VaderSentiment model for text sentiment analysis; Transform the text data into word vectors based on the Word2Vec technique; Construct the LSTM(Long Short Term Memory) sentiment analysis model based on tensorflow.
     + Chen, Mengqi: Descriptive analysis and background searching.
     + Li, Keran:
-    + Li, Xinrou:
+    + Li, Xinrou: Designed the website page; Wrote the website's HTML; Visulized the Dow Jones Index with positive attitude and the timeline;
     + Tao, Wesley:

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.